The Discord service is a platform for the notify component. This allows integrations to send messages to the user using Discord.

 When setting up the application you can use this icon.

-Bots can send messages to servers and users or attach local available images.
-To add the bot to a server you are an admin on, get the details of the bot from the Discord My Apps page.
+Bots can send messages to servers and users or attach locally available images.
+To add the bot to a server you are an admin on, use the Application ID you noted above, found on the Discord My Apps page.

-Now use the Discord Authorization page with the Client ID of your bot.
+Now use the Discord Authorization page with the Application ID of your application and the Permissions Integer.

 Wait for the confirmation which should say “Authorized”.

 Once the bot has been added to your server, get the channel ID of the channel you want the bot to operate in.
-In The Discord application go to Settings > Appearance > Check developer mode.
+In The Discord application go to Settings > Advanced > Enable Developer Mode.

 Right click channel name and copy the channel ID (Copy ID).